zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 [Researching the Performance costs of JavaScript MVC Frameworks—John Bender](https://www.filamentgroup.com/lab/mv-initial-load-times/) _(December 12, 2014)_

 To my knowledge this was the first data-backed criticism of the SPA/clientside rendering model.
-It showed an average React performance baseline of 1.26 seconds to first render on a mobile device over 3G (prior to adding any application code).
+It showed an average React performance baseline of 1.26 seconds to first render on a mobile device over 3G, when performance guidelines recommended a goal of first render in under one second.

 The React popularization of client-side rendering did not exist in a vacuum.
 It was happening _as_ developers struggled to make this model of client-side React work on an increasingly diverse and demanding world-wide mobile device landscape, especially as [Responsive Web Design won](https://www.zachleat.com/twitter/1262795599390420994) over m-dot architectures for most web work.